WRDUP/Fracture.app/README.md

 Imagine the dApp really feeling like your desktop background.
 Being able to **place icons (bookmarks) to other dApps** and save the layout the way you want would be really awesome to have, I think, and would immediately make the dApp overall way more used in general because it has the intention to be used this way.
 It must be **flexible enough to easily add new components** without breaking everything.
 It would let you rebuild your universal profile in a very customizable way.

 By any means, I am NOT a dev, but trying to implement the scripts broke it constantly, so I gave up.
-Also, I think you'd just want to rebuild this yourself in the end.
+Also, I think you'd just want to rebuild this yourself in the end because this is just basic html css js.
 It's not alot what I have here but I think it's enough for you to understand how it works.

 **IF** you find this to be something with potential and you'd like to expand on this and build it together or something, I have a whole lot of pretty good ideas actually to expand this further.
 The most important is just that this grid and the placement of the windows and the resizing on this snapable grid in combination with the scripts works perfectly.